 Why Study Visual Arts

 Art is your tool to express, question, and participate in the wider world.
 It's how you solve problems, inspire others, and stake out a space for yourself.
-At Interlochen Arts Academy, you'll develop your creativity and prepare for your future as an artist.
+At our boarding arts high school, Interlochen Arts Academy, you'll develop your creativity and prepare for your future as an artist.